 Energy consumption stands out as a pivotal parameter when determining the appropriateness of a system [1], [7].
 The level of energy a system requires is a crucial factor that influences the overall efficiency and sustainability of the chosen solution.
 Whether in the realm of industrial processes, technological applications, or daily life, understanding and optimizing energy consumption is essential [20].
 It not only contributes to cost-effectiveness but also plays a significant role in reducing environmental impact [5].
-Therefore, evaluating and selecting systems based on energy consumption characteristics fundamental to achieving long-term sustainability and ensuring responsible resource utilization.
+Therefore, evaluating and selecting systems based on consumption characteristics their energy is fundamental to achieving long-term sustainability and ensuring responsible resource utilization.